denvrdata/denvrdemos/hugginggaudi/README.md

 ## Usage

-Simply navigate to the URL provided in the script and you'll be prompted for your login credentials.
+Navigate to the URL in the script, and you'll be prompted to provide your login credentials.

 ![Caddy Auth](assets/images/caddy-auth.png)

-From here we're good to start query the LLM.
+From here, we're good to start querying the LLM.

 ![Hugging Chat](assets/images/hugging-chat.png)

 And there you have it!
-You've just deployed your first inference application on Intel Gaudi 2 with Denvr Cloud
+You've deployed your first inference application on Intel Gaudi 2 with Denvr Cloud.

 ## Links